Crews are currently patrolling and monitoring the Hams Fork Rx burn on the Kemmerer Ranger District.

 FDRA ERC BI FDR Forecast BI Forecast ERC Staffing Class Tomorrow's Response Level

-• Keep water and a shovel on hand.
+• Have a shovel and water bucket on hand.

-• Use several gallons of water to fully extinguish your campfire.
+• Use several gallons of water to fully extinguish your campfire—one bottle is not enough.

 • Break up charred logs and cover all remains with dirt.